thaichain/thaichain-web-v2/README.md

 ## Contributing

-If you are interested in participating Please organize the code in an orderly manner at # and [contributing & fork](https://github.com/thaichain) **where the pull request will be submitted**
+If you are interested in participating Please organize the code in an orderly manner at **#⚙️ Settings** and [contributing & fork](https://github.com/thaichain/thaichain-web-v2/fork) **where the pull request will be submitted**

 ---